-Making your own knitted or crocheted garland is an easy project – especially for the beginner.
+Making your own knitted or crocheted Christmas Garland is an easy project – especially for the beginner.
 Start with any yarn you like – I chose four colors, but you can do however many you want.

 Knit until you have roughly 7″, then cast off.

 ch 6 (the actual number of chains will be determined by the yarn you use and the width you want.)

 sc until you have a 7″ length (or go ahead and get creative – you can double crochet, half double, or whichever stitch suits your fancy!)

 To connect your loops, simply match both ends, then with a small crochet hook sew the tail of your project through each end to create a loop.
 Knot securely then trim the excess.

 Thread the next strip through that loop and repeat the sewing process.
 Invert the loop so the seam is on the inside.
 Continue with remaining loops until you have completed your garland.

 Since our tree is small, I’ll end up with approximately 75 loops.
 For a larger tree, you will need more – approximately 5 loops per foot, Again, that depends on the size loop you want.
 For wider loops you may want to make your strips a little longer than 7″ in order for them to connect somewhat loosely.